heterodb/pg-strom/docker/README.md

 * Linux NVIDIA Driver 520.61.05
 * Linux Docker 20.10.21

-**Note:** Running in Windows with WSL2 Linux is NOT possible, as the Windows NVIDIA driver is lacking the necessary CUDA APIs for PG-Strom, therefore resulting in an error.
+**Note:** Running in Windows with Docker on WSL 2 Linux is NOT possible, as the Windows NVIDIA driver is lacking the necessary CUDA APIs for PG-Strom, therefore resulting in an error.

 ## Run the Published Experimental Image `murphye/pgstrom-postgis33:v1`

 If you choose to not build your own image (see next section), you may choose to use a pre-built image on DockerHub.
+See the next sections for more information on the command line options used.
+This command will pull and run the container, provided that there are not any errors due to hardware or system configuration.

 ```
 docker run --name postgis-db \